 When a child comes into the world the first question to be asked is usually «is it a boy or a girl?» But what if neither really applies, if the baby is born without definite sexual characteristics?
 Every year in Austria around 25 children are born that cannot be unambiguously classified as either boys or girls.
 These children are termed intersex.
 And since, in our society, there is only male or female, many intersex children are still made into «real» boys or girls through sex-assignment surgery.
 This is an approach that often has traumatic consequences for those concerned. «Intersex - neither woman nor man?» follows Tobias and Alex as they fight for recognition of what has until now been an almost completely ignored reality.

-'Odette' takes a look at the fifties and sixties and paints a wholly different picture of the rights of women in the Middle East from the one we're used to today.
+The documentary takes a look at the fifties and sixties and paints a wholly different picture of women's rights in the Middle East from the one we're used to today.
 In those days the veil had become a private matter and equality seemed within reach.
 Who were the pioneers of this feminist movement?
-And how could such a reversal take place? «Odette» reports on a piece of women's history that will change the way we see countries like Egypt, Lebanon, Palestine and Israel.
+And how could such a reversal take place?
+This documentary reports on a piece of women's history that will change the way we see countries like Egypt, Lebanon, Palestine and Israel.